-The lawsuit moreover indicates that Niantic’s own users’ personal information was not compromised in any way by Global++.
+Moreover, the lawsuit indicates that Niantic’s users’ personal information was not compromised in any way by Global++.

 Niantic will soon release its upcoming Harry Potter game called ‘Harry Potter: Wizards Unite’ of which Global++ apparently has already created a cracked version called ‘Potter++’.
 The game was available for beta testing in New Zealand and Australia since April.

 A special event is going to be held next week at Universal Studios Hollywood by Niantic and co-developer WB Games.
 The makers to reveal more details about the upcoming ‘Harry Potter: Wizards Unite‘ and its launch would be provided.

 There have been no response from the representatives of Global++ regarding Niantic’s lawsuit.